briancorbinxyz/awesome-engineering/README.md

   > “The only way to become excellent is to be endlessly fascinated by doing the same thing over and over.
 You have to fall in love with boredom.”

 - [How to Work with (Almost) Anyone](https://www.goodreads.com/book/show/123051638-how-to-work-with-almost-anyone) by **Michael Bungay Stanier** - It's a fallacy that 'tech' is just about sitting down 'staring at a screen'.
 It's entirely possible to code in a silo but engineering is fundamentally a team sport.
 Whether it's collaborating on an API, a product, in a team, or asking for candid 360 feedback, or working with your manager, you'll find yourself in a situation where you need to work together.
 This book will help you to achieve your best possible relationship with your colleagues.
-(Print > Audiobook)
+Just bear in mind it does say 'almost' everyone!
+(NB: Print > Audiobook)

   <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1678429415i/123051638.jpg" width="150"/>